How to Manage Subject Matter Experts

 When building the best training module or developing a transformative course, you may know exactly how to present your content in the most engaging way possible.
 But what about the subject matter?
 How do you ensure your resource offers a truly detailed view of the topic, especially when it comes to niche domains?
 SMEs or subject matter experts can help bridge that knowledge gap!

 What is a subject matter expert?
 As the term suggests, SMEs are the top experts from various industries, who have developed their knowledge over years or decades working in that field.
 Their expertise goes much beyond what one would find with a simple Google search.
 Think tech leads who are actually working on the latest innovations.
 Think marketing executives who are shaping the future of their industry.
-Think sales experts who have knowledge that can only be developed with on-ground experience.
+Think of a sales subject matter expert who has knowledge that can only be developed with on-ground experience.
 Or really, any professional with the know-how that you are hoping to bring out in your learning resource.

 But reaching out to SMEs, engaging them in your project, managing them and collaborating with them efficiently, can make for a complicated process.
-Here, we will discuss how you can streamline the engagement.
+Here, we will discuss how you can streamline the engagement of your subject matter expert.

 Identifying and Reaching Out to Subject Matter Experts